hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 in Javascript I can pass any list to a generic list manipulation function, and it just works.
-Go occupies an awkward middle ground where it checks types at compile time, but does not provide tools to describe relationships between types.
+Go occupies an awkward middle ground where it checks types at compile time, but does not provide tools to explain to the compiler how input and output types relate to each other.

 Generics - and type variables in particular - are a means to "talk" about types.